-Kourtney Kardashian & Scott Disick Will ‘Never Be In A Relationship’ Again, Per ‘HL’
+Kourtney Kardashian & Scott Disick Will Reportedly ‘Never Be In A Relationship’ Again

 Disick, 35, confirmed his relationship with Richie during an episode of Keeping Up with the Kardashians in February 2018, according to Seventeen.
 However, the two had already made their relationship Instagram official in September 2017.
 The model has spent a lot of time with Kardashian and Disick’s three children, Penelope, 5, Mason, 9, and Reign, 4.

-Kardashian and Disck officially ended their relationship in 2015, but the two are actively co-parenting their children to this day.
+Kardashian and Disick officially ended their relationship in 2015, but the two are actively co-parenting their children to this day.

 “They will not be in a relationship with each other ever again,” a second source said of Kardashian and Disick.
 “It’s just not going to happen.
 They’ll play with it but they will never be a romantic couple again.
 Its just too much for them to handle and Scott and Sofia are in a great place.”